NebelwerferT/NodeJS2021Q2/README.md

 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+Code documentation is also available to you.
+To access it, go to http://localhost:4000/docs/.
+For this first you need to execute the npm run doc script through the terminal in the project directory.

 ## Testing

 After application running open new terminal and enter: